graze/data-structure/README.md

 **Master build:** [![Master branch build status][travis-master]][travis]

-This library implements common data structures in PHP.
+This library implements common data collections and containers in PHP.

 It can be installed in whichever way you prefer, but we recommend [Composer][packagist].
 ```json